 The balloon goes up for BLMC

-Austin Morris had burned through the cash generated by the profitable parts of BLMC such as Rover, Jaguar and Leyland Vehicles, which in turn had starved them of inward investment, and now British Leyland and the Mini was saved from extinction by the taxpayer.
+Austin-Morris had burned through the cash generated by the profitable parts of BLMC such as Rover, Jaguar and Leyland Vehicles, which in turn had starved them of inward investment, and now British Leyland and the Mini were to be saved from extinction by the taxpayer.

-In February the Mini was Britain’s best selling car, and to mark the occasion Austin Morris managing director Keith Hopkins and Sir Alec Issigonis posed with a Mini for a PR photo to celebrate.
-At the same time BLMC were phasing out the unloved 1800/2200 series, which had sold poorly over the previous decade, only 387,283 were made.
+In February, the Mini was Britain’s best-selling car, and to mark the occasion Austin-Morris Managing Director Keith Hopkins and Sir Alec Issigonis posed with a Mini for a PR photo to celebrate.
+At the same time, BLMC was phasing out the unloved 1800/2200 series, which had sold poorly over the previous decade, only 387,283 were made.
 Now the only Issigonis cars in production were the Mini and Maxi.
-The same month negotiations to sell Authi of Spain to General Motors broke down and BLMC announced they would close down their plants there.
+The same month negotiations to sell Authi of Spain to General Motors broke down and BLMC announced the company would close down its plants there.

 The Ryder Report and its effect on the Mini